Qazeer/qazeer.github.io/_pages/projects.md

 --------------------------------------------------------------------------------

-### ADPersistenceHunting toolkit
+### FarsightAD

-ADPersistenceHunting is a PowerShell script that implements multiple cmdlets to help detect and investigate Active Directory persistence, following a forest or domain compromise.
-ADPersistenceHunting rely on a mix of reviewing the current domain state and getting historical information / timestamps (notably from replication meta data) whenever possible.​
+FarsightAD is a PowerShell script that implements multiple cmdlets to help detect and investigate Active Directory persistence, following a forest or domain compromise.
+It rely on a mix of reviewing the current domain state and getting historical information / timestamps (notably from replication meta data) whenever possible.​
 <br><br> Areas of persistence covered: fully or partially hidden objects
 (detected using replication data queried through `DRS`), SIDHistory & primaryGroupID persistence, ACL / GPO / AD CS / Kerberos based persistence, ...
 <br> More information on the project will be shared following the
 [SANS DFIR 2022 Summit](https://www.sans.org/cyber-security-training-events/digital-forensics-summit-2022/).
 <br><br>
-<i class="fab fa-fw fa-github" aria-hidden="true"></i> Qazeer/ADPersistenceHunting - To be released following the summit.
+<i class="fab fa-fw fa-github" aria-hidden="true"></i> github.com/Qazeer/FarsightAD - To be released following the summit.

 --------------------------------------------------------------------------------